OJaimeDelas/iob-soc-ibex/README.md

 ## SoC Configuration

 The SoC configuration is in the `iob_soc.py` file at the repository root.
 To create your own SoC description, follow the instructions in the Py2HWSW user guide.

 For example, by using

 ```Bash
 cpu = "iob_ibex",
 ```
-as one of the parameters, the Py2HWSW framework will use the CPU described in [IOb-Ibex] (https://github.com/IObundle/iob-ibex), which is a submodule of this very repository.
-If that parameter was deleted, the Py2HWSW framework would use the default CPU, [IOb-VexRiscV] (https://github.com/IObundle/iob-vexriscv), a wrapper for [VexRiscV] (https://github.com/SpinalHDL/VexRiscv).
+as one of the parameters, the Py2HWSW framework will use the CPU described in [IOb-Ibex](https://github.com/IObundle/iob-ibex), which is a submodule of this very repository.
+If that parameter was deleted, the Py2HWSW framework would use the default CPU, [IOb-VexRiscV](https://github.com/IObundle/iob-vexriscv), a wrapper for [VexRiscV](https://github.com/SpinalHDL/VexRiscv).

 ## Setup the SoC by Creating the build directory